 There is something amazing about using the sun’s rays to both power your home and reduce your electricity bills.

 Starting in mid-August, Nova Scotian homeowners will be able to take part in the SolarHomes program.
-Full details will be available at that time; the basics are below.

 If you’re a contractor interested in the program, click here.

 Applications are now available for the SolarHomes program.
 Rebates will be paid for solar photovoltaic (PV) systems that meet all program criteria and are pre-approved by Efficiency Nova Scotia.
 Your solar installers must also be pre-approved by Efficiency Nova Scotia.

 Installing a solar PV system can save you, on average, $1,300 a year on your electricity bill.
 The SolarHomes program helps Nova Scotians purchase solar energy systems by offering a rebate on a pre-approved solar PV system.
 SolarHomes gives homeowners more choices and more control over their energy future, while reducing carbon emissions and improving air quality.